-- People with CD4 cell counts below 50 or an opportunistic illness in the last six months may choose to take extra precautions to protect themselves from infection.
+- People with CD4 cell counts below 200 or an opportunistic illness in the last six months may choose to take extra precautions to protect themselves from infection.

 COVID-19 is an illness caused by a new coronavirus (SARS-CoV-2).
 The main symptoms are fever, cough and breathing difficulties.
 A small proportion of people develop severe pneumonia and need intensive care.

-Who is at greater risk of COVID-19?
+Who is at greater risk of serious COVID-19 illness?

 People who have many of these risk factors are at far greater risk of dying from COVID-19 than people who have few risk factors, regardless of HIV status.